1emvr/Intel-CET-Enforcement/README.md

 Credits go to: https://windows-internals.com/cet-updates-dynamic-address-ranges/

 ## Indirect Branch Tracking (IBT)
-Each legitimate function or branch-target must begin with a special `ENDBRANCH` instruction (`ENDBR32` or `ENDBR64`).
-If an indirect call or jump lands on anything other than that instruction, the hardware raises the `Control Protection (CP)` flag.
+Legitimate functions or branch-targets must begin with an `ENDBRANCH` instruction (`ENDBR32` or `ENDBR64`).
+If an indirect call or jump lands on anything that is not end_branch, the hardware raises the `Control Protection (CP)` flag.

 Direct calls/jumps are unaffected by IBT since they're assumed safe.
 ## Shadow Stacks (SS)